IUSmusic/DMS/README.md

 * Mic Rec is a separate hold-to-record sampling path

-* uploaded audio can be used as a backing-track
+* Uploaded audio can be used as a backing-track / waveform-track source

 * Added the requirement for a separate Master Mix Rec path in addition to Master Mic Rec